giftos1/programming-guide/Software-Setup.md

 *Python:*
 On Windows, **you must get Python version 3.4.4 (not 3.5)** for Kivy 1.9.1 to work.
 Download and install Python 3.4 ​from: https://www.python.org/downloads
 Choose the option ​*Add python.exe to search path*​ when you install.

 *Kivy:*​
 The Windows instructions require you to type commands in a *Command Prompt* window.
 Run the Command Prompt: Hold the Windows key and press R (for run) then type `cmd.exe` and press Enter
-Then in the black window, type `python --version`
+Then in the black window, type:
+`python --version`

-If this shows you you have Python 3.4.4 then continue.
+If this shows you that you have Python 3.4.4 then continue with the commands below.
 If you get an error (python is an unknown command), then you either need to add python to your path or change into the directory you installed Python to.
-In most cases, this is C:\Python34
+In most cases, this is C:\Python34 so type:
-Type `cd c:\Python34`
+`cd c:\Python34`
+`python --version`

 If that works, then enter the following commands.
-Note that there's no shortcut key for pasting into a command prompt window, but you can access paste by right-clicking in the title bar, then choosing Paste from the Edit menu.
+(Note that there's no shortcut key for pasting into a command prompt window, but you can access paste by right-clicking in the title bar, then choosing Paste from the Edit menu.)

 `python -m pip install --upgrade pip wheel setuptools`
 `python -m pip install docutils pygments pypiwin32 kivy.deps.sdl2 kivy.deps.glew --extra-index-url https://kivy.org/downloads/packages/simple`